-I LOVE avocados.
+I love avocados.
 Can I say that again?
-I LOVE avocados.
-They are my absolute favourite raw food and I simply cannot get enough of them.
-My mum was always cutting open avocados and chowing down with a spoon when I was a child; and from my first bite, it was LOVE.
+I love avocados.
+They are my absolute favorite raw food and I simply cannot get enough of them.
+My mum was always cutting open avocados and chowing down with a spoon when I was a child; and from my first bite, it was love.
 A love that has only grown stronger over time.
 Guacamole, Avocado Dressing, Avocado Dip, Avocado Soup, Avocado everything.
 Oh it is just so versatile, and best of all – packs a healthy punch!

 Have I sold them yet?
 Note to self Tess: you are a recipe blogger not a doctor!
 OK.
 Well how about this sales pitch?
 They are hands down, the most scrumptious thing on the planet, and possibly one of the most versatile foods on the planet.
 Use them in raw salads, raw vegan creams, raw vegan salad dressings, raw vegan dips, raw sauces, raw vegan puddings, and, yes, raw avocado smoothies!
-Every time I offer a vegan avocado smoothie to somebody their snout more than often scrunches up in negative anticipation, only to have it recount with joy later.
-Most people associate avocados with savoury flavours.
+Every time I offer a vegan avocado smoothie to somebody their face often scrunches up in negative anticipation, only to have it recount with joy later.
+Most people associate avocados with savory flavors.
 But us in the raw food community know that they can be utilized so beautifully in all kinds of raw recipes.
 It makes the avocado experience even sweeter.

-I remember a phenomenal raw avocado pudding at a macrobiotic restaurant in Portugal that my friends and I discovered when we were touring with a theatre show years ago.
-I would walk over half an hour there and back to stick my snout in that avocado pudding trough.
+I remember a phenomenal raw avocado pudding at a macrobiotic restaurant in Portugal that my friends and I discovered when we were touring with a theater show years ago.
+I would walk over half an hour there and back to devour that avocado pudding.
 You can imagine my dismay on the last night when I rocked up only to find that there was none left.
-I was not a happy pig, and had a pout on my snout all the way back to the theatre.
+I was not happy to say the least and pouted all the way back to the theater.
 Over on the other side of the world, I had my first experience with a vegan avocado smoothie in Indonesia.
 They use loads of avocados in their cuisine.
 Their avocado smoothies are absolutely delicious, but they are full of coconut milk, palm sugar, and heavy sugar syrups and other nasties.
-Anyone who has been with me to Warung Agus (my favourite Balinese restaurant), knows only too well, my penchant for their avocado smoothie and coconut avocado appetizer.
+Anyone who has been with me to Warung Agus (my favorite Balinese restaurant), knows only too well, my penchant for their avocado smoothie and coconut avocado appetizer.